The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 There are others though, who are more limited on time and want to complete the trek in less time.
 This has led to new shortened itineraries, offered by tour agencies in Kathmandu, to do a trip in as little as 10 days.

-To be fair, most of the really lush and mountainous parts of the trek takes place before the Thorung La Pass.
+To be fair, most of the really lush and mountainous parts of the trek take place before the Thorong La Pass.
 The second half of the Annapurna Circuit loop takes you downhill through bigger towns across flatter and more open terrain.
 Construction has opened up many roads along this stretch, so there are more options to take motor transportation or even to bike the rest of it.

 Can You Really Do The Annapurna Circuit In 10 Days?

-From what I’ve heard, this is what many people with limited time end up doing.
+This is what many people with limited time end up doing.
 It’s really about 8 days of trekking because you spend the first day getting from Kathmandu to Beshisahar and then take a jeep to the village of Chame (29 km into the trek) to begin hiking on day 2.
-The last day is transportation from Jomsom to Pokhara, where you can fly back to Kathmandu or take another 6-7 hour bus.
-Here’s what a 10 Day itinerary typically looks like if you go with a tour/guide.
+The last day is a transfer day from Jomsom to Pokhara, where you can fly back to Kathmandu or take another 6-7 hour bus.

 Fast 10 Day Annapurna Circuit Trek Itinerary